How do the payroll formulas work?

 ANSWER=50

-Above, we have worked with a basic formula and a formula with a limit.
-We will now take a look at a formula that uses a progressive structure.
+Above we’ve worked with a basic formula and a formula with a limit.
+We’ll now look at a formula that uses a progressive structure.
 In other words, the amount of tax deducted will change based on the wages your employee earns.

 ANSWER = -PRORATE (TABLE (ANNUAL (ADJUSTED_GROSS) - (EMP_FEDERAL_ALLOWANCES * 3950))) - EMP_FEDERAL_EXTRA

 This is the FIT Single calculation as of April 2014.
 And before we can start, we need some additional information.
 We know the employee is claiming to be single based on the calculation we have chosen.
-But we also need to know how many allowances they are claiming and if they are having any additional withholding deducted.
-We will also need to know the pay frequency and what the Adjusted Gross income is.
-For this example we will assume the employee is claiming 1 deduction and has no additional withholding.
+But we also need to know how many allowances they’re claiming and if they’re having any additional withholding deducted.
+We’ll also need to know the pay frequency and what the Adjusted Gross income is.
+For this example, we’ll assume the employee is claiming 1 deduction and has no additional withholding.
 They are paid on a bi-weekly basis and their gross is $1000 but they have a $100 pretax 401K deduction.

 We know the following: